19hours/sg-statutes/Acts/Parking Places Act.md

 [44/99]

+(2) The Authority must not permit any part of a road to be used as a parking place under subsection (1)(c) if —

+(a) the parking place is for the parking of personal mobility devices; or

-(2) The Authority shall not permit any part of a road to be used as a parking place under subsection (1)(c) if the use of such part of the road as a parking place will unreasonably prevent access to any premises adjoining the road or to the use of the road by any person entitled to the use of the road, or will cause a nuisance to any person.
+(b) the use of such part of the road as a parking place will unreasonably prevent access to any premises adjoining the road or to the use of the road by any person entitled to the use of the road, or will cause a nuisance to any person.

-[44/99]
+[Act 3 of 2017 wef 30/04/2018]

 (3) The certificate of the Superintendent stating to the effect that any parking place named or described in the certificate is a parking place within the meaning of this Act shall be prima facie evidence for the purpose of any prosecution under this Act.